DrMoAI/Medical-Prompt-Assistant/README.md

 A web tool to evaluate and optimize medical prompts for Large Language Models (LLMs), with live scoring, visual feedback, and prompt history.
 Supports light/dark mode, interactive radar charts, and quick prompt improvement.

+Local-only tool.
+No public API or web demo available.
 ---

 ## 🚀 Features